-In other words: if you have a laptop, a job you can do from anywhere, and an unsatiable yearning to travel, you may well already be one.
+In other words: Digital Nomads can work from anywhere, if you have a laptop, a job that can be done remotely, and an insatiable yearning to travel, you may well already be one.
 And if you’re not, then read on to find out how easily you could be!

 A little history

-Prior to the digital nomad revolution, location-independent workers did exist.
-One of the figureheads of the movement was writer and cycling buff Steve Roberts, who travelled the world in the early eighties, drawing on a groundbreaking satellite system, the Motosat, to earn as he went.
+Before the digital nomad revolution, location-independent workers did exist.
+One of the figureheads of the movement was writer and cycling buff Steve Roberts, who traveled the world in the early eighties, drawing on a groundbreaking satellite system, the Motosat, to earn as he went.
 Roberts himself used the term ‘technonomadic’ to describe his lifestyle.

 The digital nomad revolution was born…